aksommerville/too-heavy/README.md

 - - [ ] Can vacuum onto hazards safely -- should kill you.
 - - [ ] Cannonball isn't happening if you enter from the top with it already started. (visually right, but only getting the "land" sound). eg end of jump lessons.
 - By 7 January -- game jam submission
+- - [ ] Fireworks on special jumps.
 - - [ ] Guess gamepad mapping for unknown devices.
 - - [ ] Toggle fullscreen.
 - Stretch goals, or after submission